-What are the requirements for Australian Citizenship?
+What are the general eligibility requirements to apply for Australian Citizenship?

-- Meet the good moral character requirement
+- Good moral character

 What are the requirements for Australian Citizenship if I am a citizen of New Zealand?